 The Company obtained a long-term borrowing facility from SIDF to finance the expansion of the manufacturing facilities amounting to SR 152.3 million including upfront fees of SR 11.6 million.
 During 2016, the Company received SR 56.38 million, net of SR 10.32 million upfront fee.
 During 2017, the Company received SR 9.64 million, net of SR 1.47 million upfront fee.
 During 2018, the Company repaid SR 4 million.
 During 2019, the Company has received SR 71.68 million and repaid SR 10 million.
 During 2020, the Company has received SR 4.46 million.
-On 7 June 2020, SIDF has approved restructuring of loan maturities as requested by the Company.
-The loan is repayable in 9 semi-annual instalments commencing March 2021.
-During 2021, the Company has repaid SR 9.3 million.
+On 7 June 2020, SIDF has approved restructuring of loan maturities as requested by the Company has repaid SR 22 million.
 The loan is secured by mortgage on the Company's fixed assets and personal and corporate guarantees of certain shareholders.
 The loan requires maintenance of certain conditions including financial ratios.
-As at 31 December 2021 and 31 December 2020, the Company is not in compliance with certain covenants.
+As at 31 December 2022 and 31 December 2021, the Company is not in compliance with certain covenants.
 The management is in process of taking necessary remedial actions.
-However as per the agreement with the SIDF, it does not require an early settlement of loan as result of this non-compliance, accordingly long-term balance of SIDF loan continues to be classified as per the original repayment term.
+However as per the agreement with the SIDF, it does not require an early settlement of loan as result of this non-compliance, accordingly long-term balance of this loan continues to be classified as per the original repayment term.